sharky72/GitSubModulesVsPlugin/Readme.md

 3. Restart Visual Studio
 4. Menu -> View -> Other Windows -> Git Submodules

+## For Visual Studio 2010 users
+* The tool window is automatic close on visual studio 2010 shutdown
+* It's currently not possible to restore the window on startup without a partial crash inside visual studio 2010
+* When you know about this problem and you have a solution, please write me

 ## Whats next?
 * [See milestones inside bugtracker](https://github.com/Dark-Water/GitSubModulesVsPlugin/milestones)